-Current Canadian high school applicants and international student applicants will be guaranteed a place in residence if you receive a full-time offer of admission by May 29, 2018.
+Current Canadian high school applicants and international student applicants will be guaranteed a place in residence if they receive a full-time offer of admission by May 29, 2023.

-The Guaranteed Residence application and applicable deposit must be received by June 1, 2018.
-Other applicants may apply to residence but a place is not guaranteed.
+You must return the Guaranteed Residence Application Form and applicable deposit by June 1, 2023.
+Other applicants may apply to residence, but a place is not guaranteed.

 Most students who come for a campus tour choose to call Nipissing home.
 We encourage you to visit and discover why Nipissing is right where you belong.